I live by two rules:

 Enchanting and quirky, Tiny Glitches fuses electrifying romance and high-voltage suspense in a rollicking adventure.
-If you like L.A.
-Story and One for the Money, you’re going to fall in love with Tiny Glitches.
+You won’t want to put this book down.

-This wasn’t about me, and as satisfying as it’d be to release my curse and embrace the anger simmering in my blood, it wouldn’t help Sofie.
+This wasn’t about me, and as satisfying as it’d be to embrace the anger simmering in my blood, it wouldn’t help Sofie.
 If I didn’t want to be forced to leave, I needed to find tranquility.

 I’m floating on a cloud of coffee cake.
 A fluffy brown sugar and cinnamon cake dense enough to choke the bastards—